ibm-cloud-docs/sell/service-publish.md

 # Publishing your service
 {: #service-publish}

 As the last step in the onboarding process, you can submit a request to publish your third-party service to the {{site.data.keyword.cloud}} catalog.
-When you publish your service to the catalog, it is available to all {{site.data.keyword.cloud_notm}} users in the catalog.
+When you publish your service to the catalog, it is available to all {{site.data.keyword.cloud_notm}} users.
 {: shortdesc}